tunamonster/amyanpoh_partner_api_docs/README.md

 # Amyanpoh API Documentation

-The Amyanpoh API lets partners integrate and interact with our delivery life programmatically.
+The Amyanpoh API lets partners integrate and interact with our delivery processes programmatically.
 All URIs below are relative to https://api.amyanpoh.com/v1/

 ## General